On Soundcloud you can find the rest. Included are new recordings of compelling Estonian piano works.

 Zhelobinsky wrote his 24 preludes in 1934 in Leningrad, like Shostakovich did!
 These preludes are for the first time recorded!
 Some similarities with Shostakovich are noticeble.

 I simply love many of the so called 'Light pieces' by Jaan Rääts.
 They were a big surprise to me and recording them was a great pleasure.
 They are short, but surely worth to give it some attention.

 Robert Quodbach wrote several pieces for me.
 Among them two Piano Sonatas.
 I met Rob three years before his sudden death at the age of 31.
 A remarkable young man, who usually was composing after midnight.
 I call his Post-Classical music 'Dark Music', since it is full of darkness.

 The Piano Music by Estonian Composer Jaan Rääts(1932) is a gem.
 During the Soviet occupation Estonian composers could develop their unique and exotic style.
 I met Jaan in 2011 in Tallinn and promised him to promote his works.
 His 24 Preludes opus 33 is a mix of styles, with 'flavors' of Medieval music, Rock, Rumi, Jazz, New Age, Modernism.

-One of the famous Intermezzi by Johannes Brahms.
+One of the well-known Intermezzi by Johannes Brahms.
 He wrote ten Intermezzi for Piano.
 The 3 Intermezzi

 Op.
 117 were composed in 1892.
 Brahms described these pieces as "lullabies to my sorrows".

-Originally written for Tenor and Piano, this famous Sonetto del Petrarca no 104 by Fr.
-Liszt has become a popular work for Piano, with its contrasting emotions and fine virtuoso Passagework.
+Initially written for Tenor and Piano, Sonetto del Petrarca no 104 by Fr.
+Liszt has become a popular work for Piano, with its contrasting emotions and virtuoso Passagework.

-The Friedrich Kalkbrenner 24 Preludes opus 88 from 1827 are not only a surprising set of well written compositions in the best tradition of the 'Brilliant Style', but mark also a change in the genre of 24 Preludes.
-Other cycles of this genre composed in this era (1810-1835) are didactic works, little exercises in the art of Preluding.
-Chopin composed his 24 Preludes about ten years later, between 1835-1839.
+The Friedrich Kalkbrenner 24 Preludes opus 88 (1827) are a surprising set of well-written compositions in the best tradition of the 'Brilliant Style'.
+They mark a change in the genre of 24 Preludes.
+Other cycles composed in this era (1810-1835) are didactic works, little exercises in the art of Preluding.
+Chopin wrote his 24 Preludes about ten years later, between 1835-1839.